nextcloud/desktop/doc/owncloudcmd.rst

 ~~~~~~~~~~~~~~~~~~~

 By default, owncloudcmd reads the client configuration and uses the credentials
-of the GUI syncrhonization client.
+of the GUI synchronization client.
 If no client is configured, or if you choose
 to use a different user to synchronize, you can specify the user password
 setting with the usual URL pattern.
 For example::